OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-01-intro-to-prompt-engineering/prompt-engineering/prompt-engineering-basics.md

 ### 1.2 Everything is text completion

-Watsonx.ai is not a chatbot interface so just specifying an instruction or question rarely produces a good result.
+watsonx.ai is not a chatbot interface so just specifying an instruction or question rarely produces a good result.
 For instance, what if we ask Watsonx.ai to "List ideas to start a dog-walking business"?

 <img src="../images/1.1.png" width="80%" alt="prompt" />